Dear Members of the Khalsa Council and the Sikh Dharma/3HO Community,

 Beads of our Divine Mala - Reports from our Non-Profit and For-Profit Entities

-The focus of the Saturday meeting was dedicated to our Non-profit and For-profit entities.
-We invited each entity to make a presentation to the Khalsa Council and to include: their successes and challenges; avenues of participation and channels of communication with the Sangat; efforts at collaboration with the other non-profits; and the vision of their organization for the future.
+The focus of the Saturday meeting was primarily about our Non-profit and For-profit entities.
+Each entity was invited to make a presentation to the Khalsa Council to include: their successes and challenges; avenues of participation and channels of communication with the Sangat; efforts at collaboration with the other non-profits; and the vision of their organization for the future.
 The presentations were informative and incredibly inspiring.
 The expansion and growth in each of the non-profits is remarkable and it was so inspiring to hear and see the Siri Singh Sahib's mission thriving and spreading across the globe.

 The following entities gave a report.